WWE News: New ‘Royal Rumble’ Winner And ‘WrestleMania 33’ Main Event Potentially Being Considered

 Now, from the actions exhibited on WWE Raw, a match with Goldberg is also on the discussion board.

 This scenario would require Reigns to defeat Kevin Owens at the Royal Rumble, winning the Universal Championship for the first time.
 Along with this, Goldberg would win his first Royal Rumble match, earning a main event at WrestleMania.
-This would set up a Roman Reigns versus Goldberg showdown, which certainly has a box office appeal for both the casual and diehard wrestling fans.
+This would set up a Roman Reigns versus Goldberg showdown, which certainly has box-office appeal for both the casual and diehard wrestling fans.

-In theory, a Reigns vs. Goldberg match does sound interesting, and would captivate the grand spectacle appeal that WrestleMania aims to present each year.
+In theory, a Reigns vs. Goldberg match does sound interesting and would captivate the grand spectacle appeal that WrestleMania aims to present each year.